hugary1995/raccoon/doc/content/source/materials/KLRNucleationMicroForce.md

-# NucleationMicroForce
+# KLRNucleationMicroForce

-!syntax description /Materials/NucleationMicroForce
+!syntax description /Materials/KLRNucleationMicroForce

-In general, model published in 2022 [!cite](https://doi.org/10.1007/s10704-022-00653-z) is recommended over model 2020[!cite](https://doi.org/10.1016/j.jmps.2020.104027) for better performance in compression.
+In general, model KLR published in 2022 [!cite](Kumar2022) is recommended over model KLBF published in 2020 [!cite](KUMAR2020104027) for better performance in compression.
 It also allows the use of smaller $\delta$ values that reduce the mesh burden.

 ## Overview

-### Model 2022
+### KLR (Kumar, Lopez, Ravi-Chandar) Model 2022

 By adding an extra term in the governing equation for fracture, $c_e$, the material's strength surface can be effectively employed as the damage initiation criterion,